 AI should be part of your charity’s digital strategy.
 However, it needs to be implemented with care and always driven by ethics as there are risks.
 Here are 3 ideas where AI can be used ethically to enhance and power up your charity digital transformation:

-2. Campaign optimisations – fundraising is the backbone for many charities and levelling up your efforts has never been easier that in the world of AI.
-And, cutting-edge platforms such as Microsoft Copilot can make all the difference!
+- Campaign optimisations – fundraising is the backbone for many charities and levelling up your efforts has never been easier that in the world of AI.
+Cutting-edge platforms such as Microsoft Copilot can make all the difference for campaign optimisations and wider productivity improvements!

 Closing Remarks on a Charity Digital Strategy